airdcpp-web/airdcpp-webclient/README.md

 #### Install libraries

-`sudo apt-get install libbz2-dev zlib1g-dev libssl-dev libstdc++6 libminiupnpc-dev libnatpmp-dev libtbb-dev libgeoip-dev libboost1.5*-dev libboost-regex1.5*-dev libboost-thread1.5*-dev libboost-system1.5*-dev libleveldb-dev`
+`sudo apt-get install libbz2-dev zlib1g-dev libssl-dev libstdc++6 libminiupnpc-dev libnatpmp-dev libtbb-dev libgeoip-dev libboost1.5*-dev libboost-regex1.5* libboost-thread1.5* libboost-system1.5* libleveldb-dev`

 #### Install WebSocket++

 If you are running Ubuntu 15.10 or newer, you may use the following command to install the package:

-`sudo apt-get libwebsocketpp-dev`
+`sudo apt-get install libwebsocketpp-dev`

 If you are running an older version of Ubuntu, run the following commands to install the package manually: